Term limits in the United States: Gubernatorial term limits

-Governors of thirty-six states and four territories are subject to various term limits, while the governors of fourteen states, Puerto Rico, and the mayor of Washington, D.C., may serve an unlimited number of terms.
+Governors of 37 states and 4 territories are subject to various term limits, while the governors of 13 states, Puerto Rico, and the mayor of Washington, D.C., may serve an unlimited number of terms.
 Each state's gubernatorial term limits are prescribed by its state constitution, with the exception of Wyoming, whose limits are found in its statutes.
 Territorial term limits are prescribed by its constitution in the Northern Mariana Islands, the Organic Acts in Guam and the U.S. Virgin Islands, and by statute in American Samoa.

-Uniquely, Virginia prohibits its governors from serving consecutive terms, although former governors are eligible to serve again as governor after a specified period (currently, four years) out of office.
+Uniquely, Virginia prohibits its governors from serving consecutive terms, although former governors are eligible to serve again as governor after a specified period (currently, 4 years) out of office.
 Several other states formerly had this "no succession" rule (which was part of Virginia's original constitution in 1776), but all have eliminated the prohibition except Virginia by 2000 (including Mississippi, which repealed it in 1986, and Kentucky, which repealed it in 1992).

 The governors of the following states and territories are limited to two consecutive terms, but are eligible to run again after four years out of office: Alabama, Alaska, Arizona, Colorado, Florida, Georgia, Hawaii, Kansas, Kentucky, Louisiana, Maine, Maryland, Nebraska, New Jersey, New Mexico, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, West Virginia, American Samoa, Guam, and the U.S. Virgin Islands.

 Equivalently, the governors of Indiana and Oregon are limited to serving 8 out of any 12 years.
 Conversely, the governors of Montana and Wyoming are limited to two terms, serving 8 out of any 16 years.

-Finally, the governors of the following states and territory are limited to two terms for life during a person’s lifetime period: Arkansas, California, Delaware, Michigan, Mississippi, Missouri, Nevada, the Northern Mariana Islands, and Oklahoma.
+Finally, the governors of the following states and territory are limited to two terms during their respective lifetime: Arkansas, California, Delaware, Michigan, Mississippi, Missouri, Nevada, North Dakota, the Northern Mariana Islands, and Oklahoma.
 Former governor of California Jerry Brown, however, served four non-consecutive terms because his first two terms were before limits were passed in California, and the limits did not apply to individuals' prior terms.

 The governors of New Hampshire and Vermont may serve unlimited two-year terms.
 The governors (or equivalent) in the following states, district, and territory may serve unlimited four-year terms: Connecticut, Idaho, Illinois, Iowa, Massachusetts, Minnesota, New York, Texas, Utah, Washington, Wisconsin, District of Columbia, and Puerto Rico.
 The governor of Utah was previously limited to serving three terms, but all term limit laws have since been repealed by the legislature.

 In 2022, voters in North Dakota approved a constitutional amendment that limits the governor to no more than two four-year terms.
 The amendment only applies to individuals elected after 2023.

 State legislatures with term limits

-Fifteen state legislatures currently have term limits.
-The earliest state legislative term limit was enacted in 1990, and the most recent was enacted in 2000.
+Seventeen state legislatures currently have term limits.
+The earliest state legislative term limit was enacted in 1990, and the most recent was enacted in 2022.
 Term limits only went into effect years after they were enacted.